 Hawaiian Airlines is the most on-time U.S. airline.

 Hawaiian Airlines and Delta were the only U.S. carriers to make the top 20 in OAG’s Punctuality League 2020 report.

-When you book a flight, you probably consider things like which airline has the best fares, the largest amount of legroom, and maybe even the best onboard wine selections.
+When you book a flight, you probably consider things like which airline offers the best fares, the largest amount of legroom, and the biggest seats in economy.
 But above all else, whether or not an airline can get you to your destination on time probably matters the most to you.

-Here’s how each of the 13 U.S.-based carriers scored in the most recent report.
+Here’s how each of the nine major U.S.-based carriers scored in OAG’s most recent report: